Kideksha

 Kideksha (Кидекша) is a village (selo) in Seletskoye Rural Settlement, Suzdalsky District of Vladimir Oblast, Russia, located at the confluence of the Kamenka and Nerl Rivers, 4 km east of Suzdal.
+The name derives from keaδkē (stone) and śäčä (flood), hence "stony river"; the Russian "Kamenka" has a similar meaning.

 The settlement was founded before the Church of Boris and Gleb was built in 1152 by Yuri Dolgoruky.

 Kideksha used to be a town, but, after having been destroyed during the Mongol invasion of Rus, it degraded to a small village.

 Kideksha is a part of the Golden Ring of Russia and, since 1992, is one of Russia's World Heritage Sites (see White Monuments of Vladimir and Suzdal).